Event Security Guard Services

 Here’s what separates a real proposal from a templated one:

-No site walk mentioned
+No site walk mentioned:

 If the provider quotes your event without visiting the venue or reviewing a detailed site map, they're guessing at guard placement, post assignments, and emergency exit coverage.
 That guess costs you during the event.
 To clarify, site walks only apply to large events such as concerts, trade shows, parades, marathons, etc.

-Vague staffing language
+Vague staffing language:

-Proposals that say “adequate staffing” or “as needed” without specifying guard-to-attendee ratios, shift lengths, or supervisor presence are avoiding decisions they should be making upfront.
+Proposals that say "adequate staffing" or "as needed" without specifying guard-to-attendee ratios, shift lengths, or supervisor presence are avoiding decisions they should be making upfront.
+The guard-to-attendee ratio is different depending on the events.
+For example, the guard-to-attendee ratio for a corporate event can be 1:200, while for a concert it can be 1:75.

-No post order detail
+No post order detail:

 Post orders are the written instructions each guard follows: where to stand, what to watch, and how to respond.
-If the proposal doesn’t mention them, the guards show up without a playbook.
+If the proposal doesn't mention them, the guards show up without a playbook.
+A lot of companies ignore this because events are short-term, only a couple of hours, but it is important to have them, and it makes the guard’s job easier.

-Bundled pricing with no breakdown
+Bundled pricing with no breakdown:

 You should see line items for hourly guard rate, supervisor rate, overtime policy, equipment charges, and travel fees.
 A single lump number hides margins and makes it impossible to compare providers on equal terms.